shubh-kk/second-brain/README.md

 # Second Brain Application Backend

 ## Description
-- This project about second brain where user can store online links at a single place, and access it anywhere using internet connection.
+ This project about second brain where user can store online links at a single place, and access it anywhere using internet connection.

+## Tech Used
+- **Express, MongoDB**
 - built with TypeScript and managed using npm.
-- dependencies: zod, bcrypt, jsonwebtoken, cors
+- dependencies: zod, bcrypt, jsonwebtoken, cors, mongoose

 ## Table of Contents